Hengy2016/ATtiny85UNOProgrammer/README.md

 Select resistors to give your prefered LED brightness.

 Capacitor values are as recommended but anything similar will work - i used 47 uF for the electrolytic and it was fine.

+The blue LED is on the ATtiny85 digital pin 3 - I use it as a quick check that the an ATtiny85 is ok by uploading a script that pulses that output.
+I also tend to use that pin as a digital out so it is a good visual check that the chip has been programmed successfully.